odhs/bootstrap5-webpack/README.md

 # Bootstrap 5 + Webpack 4

-Make a simple page with latest version of Bootstrap (v5+) and using Webpack (v4+) dev environment.
+Get started with Bootstrap v5, the world’s most popular framework for building responsive, mobile-first sites, with Webpack.JS (v4+) and a template starter page.

-I also add customization with sass/scsss.
+I also add customization with SASS to you compile your own version of Bootstrap.
+To use this repo you need [Node.JS](https://nodejs.org/) installed in your computer.

+This project is an evolving version of the [nrcfrls](https://github.com/nrcfrld/bootstrap5-webpack) repo.

 ## Install